You have an idea for a children’s story but aren’t sure how to get it started.

 How does the character speak?
 Is he arrogant, does he curse, is he sarcastic, is he sweet, is he bossy?
 How he uses his words and sentences will show what attitude the character has.

 Word choices and sentence structure create tone.
-And, tone can be “altered by the way the viewpoint character or narrator” reacts to the obstacles he’s confronted with.
-It can also be altered by how he treats the other characters in the story, as well as how he reacts to his surroundings.
+Also, tone can be “altered by the way the viewpoint character or narrator” reacts to the obstacles he’s confronted with.
+It can also be altered by how he treats the other characters in the story and how he reacts to his surroundings.

 Mood.

-How you want the reader to feel is established through the mood of the story.
+How you want the reader to feel is established through the story’s mood.

 Back to The Editor’s Blog, “Mood can be expressed in terms such as dark, light, rushed, suspenseful, heavy, lighthearted, chaotic, and laid-back.”